 Step 3: After steps 1 and 2 are completed, if you are approved, you will receive an email with steps on how to register for classes.
 High School Select students with a S number will be automatically registered for college credit.

 Discuss the College Before Graduation Program with your parent/guardian.
 Meet with your counselor to determine if the course you want to take will work with your high school schedule.
-Check the course catalog to know if the course you are interested in requires any prerequisites.
-You can not take a course unless you have met those prerequisites.
-It is also advised to meet with a college advisor to align your courses with your career plans.
+Check the course catalog to know if the course you are interested in has any prerequisites.
+You cannot take a course unless you have met those prerequisites.
+It is also advised that you meet with a college advisor to align your courses with your career plans.
 If you are not sure which courses to take, reach out to FRCC for more direction on career pathways.

 After you submit the application, FRCC will assign you a 'Student ID 'S' Number (S00000000).
 You will use this number to sign up for classes so write it down or keep a copy.
 It may take a few days to get so check your email.
-Make sure you sign up for COF (Colorado Opportunity Fund) when enrolling.
+Make sure you authorize COF (Colorado Opportunity Fund) when enrolling.

-If there is a hold on your account, please email FRCC to get it removed.
+If there is a hold on your account, please email FRCC to find out how to get it removed.